Cynfinitely/finnify/README.md

 - [ ] Experienced peoples part
 - [ ] Chat app for practicing
 - [ ] Info about Finland
+- [ ] Info about how to learn any language

 ## Archive